grussorusso/grussorusso.github.io/_includes/home-content.md

-I am a second-year PhD student in *Computer Science* at the [University of Rome Tor Vergata](http://web.uniroma2.it), in Italy.
+I am a third-year PhD student in *Computer Science* at the [University of Rome Tor Vergata](http://web.uniroma2.it), in Italy.

 My research interests span the area of Distributed Systems with emphasis on performance optimization.